What We Do

 We strive to promote reason, fact-based analysis, ethical alternatives to religion, and discussion of social or public policy issues.
-Discussion groups within our community, formal public events, and networking with audiences outside of our community are just a few of the ways we achieve these goals.
+Discussion groups within our community, formal public lectures and events, and networking with audiences outside of our community are just a few of the ways we achieve these goals.

 Activism & Collaboration :